Edit distances and sequence alignment

 My very last undergrad project for a class on advanced language modeling, where we discussed the theoretical foundations of hidden Markov models, the Viterbi and EM algorithms, log-linear models, maximum entropy models (MEMMs), and as well as conditional random fields (CRFs).

 String to semantic graph alignment

 For my undergrad thesis, I started working on semantic parsing: the problem of mapping natural language strings to meaning representations.
-In order to train a semantic parser for English into Abstract Meaning Representation, we first need to know which phrases in the input sentence invoked which concepts in the corresponding AMR graph.
+In order to train a semantic parser for English to Abstract Meaning Representation (AMR), we first need to know which phrases in the input sentence invoked which concepts in the corresponding AMR graph.
 The project aimed at building an English/AMR aligner to solve this task automatically.

 Semantic dependency graph parsing